-Telephones for internal and external communication are available for use by any employee.
+Telephones and portable two-way radios for internal and external communication are available for use by any employee.
 Employees can be notified of an emergency situation and appropriate response action through the public address system.

-Fire alarm pull stations are located in the storage buildings, the receiving canopy, and at operations support building.
+Fire alarm pull stations are located in the storage buildings, and at operations support building.